pybliometrics-dev/pybliometrics/docs/configuration.rst

 Under `pybliometrics` 2.x and before, the default paths used to be `PPP/.scopus/abstract_retrieval`.
 You can safely rename the cache folder `.scopus` to `.pybliometrics` (on Windows machines, rename to `.pybliometrics.`), but remember to change the paths in the configuration file, too.

 Set-up
 ~~~~~~
-If the configuration file does not exist, `pybliometrics` will prompt you to provide the configuration values.
+If the configuration file does not exist, `pybliometrics` will prompt you to provide the configuration values on first import.

 There are two consecutive prompts: For your API Key(s) and your InstToken.
 The InstToken enables or facilitates access from outside your institution network, and you request it from Elsevier's Integration Support.
 If you don't use InstToken, hit enter on the second prompt.
 The InstToken, if provided, is added to the Authentication block: